libretro/docs/docs/development/cores/developing-cores.md

     - Add at least icons playlist and content for your core in [RetroArch assets repository](https://github.com/libretro/retroarch-assets/tree/master/src/xmb/monochrome)
     - Add your games to [Libretro database](https://github.com/libretro/libretro-database).
  4. Add documentation of your core following the instructions in [libretro-docs](https://github.com/libretro/docs#adding-a-new-core).

+### Core file names

+A core's file is named `<name>_libretro` followed by the platform's library extension, for example `snes9x_libretro.so`, `snes9x_libretro.dll` or `snes9x_libretro.dylib`.
+Its info file is `<name>_libretro.info`, and the name must match it for RetroArch to show the core's information and to offer it in the Online Updater.

+On some platforms the buildbot adds an OS suffix after `_libretro`, such as `snes9x_libretro_android.so`.
+The suffix is optional: many cores are built without one on Android, iOS and tvOS, and they work the same.
+RetroArch drops everything after the last underscore unless that part is `_libretro` itself, so `snes9x_libretro.so` and `snes9x_libretro_android.so` both match `snes9x_libretro.info`.
+Only one suffix is removed, so a file name must not carry more than one after `_libretro`.

+A core without an OS suffix is therefore not a mistake, and does not need an issue or a pull request to add one.